Medicaid “cliff” exacerbates racial and ethnic disparities, affects low-income seniors

 “The Medicaid ‘cliff’ is doubly concerning because it causes black and Hispanic adults to fill fewer medications and makes it harder for them to keep regular doctor’s appointments, which makes it harder to get prescriptions in the first place,” Roberts said.

 The findings support expanding Medicaid eligibility for older adults and reducing Medicaid assistance above the poverty level.
-These changes could complement the measures of the Law of Reduction of inflation aimed at making drug costs more affordable for older people, the researchers noted.
+These changes might complement the measures of the Law of Reduction of inflation aimed at making drug costs more affordable for older people, the researchers noted.

 Other authors of this study are Youngmin Kwon and Alexandra Hames, both from Pitt; J. Michael McWilliams of Harvard University and Brigham and Women’s Hospital; and John Ayanian of the University of Michigan.
 Ayanian directs and Tipirneni is a fellow at the UM Institute for Health Policy and Innovation.
 Both are general internal medicine providers at Michigan Medicine, UM’s academic medical center.